coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 variable, as the semantics are different from rewrite where the lemma is first matched on the whole term.
-With the new :tacn:`setoid_rewrite`, matching is done on each subterm separately and in its local environment, and all matches are rewritten *simultaneously* by default.
+With the new :tacn:`setoid_rewrite`, matching is done on each subterm separately and in its local context, and all matches are rewritten *simultaneously* by default.
 The semantics of the previous :tacn:`setoid_rewrite` implementation can almost be recovered using the ``at 1`` modifier.